storybookjs/ember/docs/contribute/code.md

 title: 'Code contributions'
 ---

-Contribute a new feature or bug fix to [Storybook](https://github.com/storybookjs/storybook).
-This page outlines how to get set up to work on Storybook's code.
+Contribute a new feature or bug fix to [Storybook's monorepo](https://github.com/storybookjs/storybook).
+This page outlines how to get your environment set up to work contribute code.

 ## Initial setup